flyingmermaidd/Stock_Sentiment_Analysis/README.md

 ## Note

 Your NewsAPI key and Azure Blob Storage credentials should be stored securely.
 Avoid uploading `.apikey` or `.env` files to GitHub.

-## To Do

-- Improve sentiment accuracy using advanced NLP models
-- Add visualizations for sentiment distribution
-- Support historical sentiment tracking